LoV432/cs2-dashboard/ChatLogger.md

    - Ensure `chatLogger` is set to `true`.
    - Set `chatLoggerToken` to match the token used in the Discord webhook URL.

+4. **Not working?**

+   - Make sure the /api/chat-logger path of your web server is completely public.
+No basic auth or any kind of auth.
+The `chatLoggerToken` insures no one else can post messages to it.